MonoOni/binarydist/README.md

 unfortunately means that we cannot use it on the IBM i.
 The team is looking into alternative solutions currently.

-### Runtime and JIT

-* Exceptions in class constructors that would throw `TypeInitializationException` can crash the runtime.
-This is being investigated.
-(A patch has been created, but due to problems with Linux, may not be integrated into upstream sources yet.)

-* mkbundle will not function.

-* The Ahead of Time compiler will not function, due to not understanding the AIX binary format.

 ## Installation instructions

 * The latest release is available from